 Minors: By far the most common mistake is where a person names his or her spouse first and children second or spouse first and estate second.
 Both are wrong!
 Minors are not legally permitted to take ownership over life insurance proceeds and thus, the state must create a trust fund, name a trustee and supervise the funds.
-Worse, the minors get 100% of the money when they reach age 18 whether they are capable of managing money or not.
-Another example: Husband and wife are in the same accident and the estate is named as contingent beneficiary.
+Worse, the minors get 100% of the money when they reach the age of 18 whether they are capable of managing money or not.
+Another example: Husband and wife are in the same accident and the estate is named as a contingent beneficiary.
 This means the life insurance proceeds are paid out to the executor of the deceased person’s estate.
 If there is no will, the state is involved, if there is a will but no trust for minors, the state is also involved.
-The best option is spouse first, trust for minors second.
+The best option is spouse first, and trust for minors second.
 This requires proper planning.
-Do you want the state determining who gets what and when?
+Do you want the state to determine who gets what and when?

 Divorce: Often times when people get divorced, they forget to change the beneficiary of their life policies.
-The insurance company is going to pay out the death benefit to whomever was listed on the last beneficiary form on file.
+The insurance company is going to pay out the death benefit to whoever was listed on the last beneficiary form on file.
 The former spouse is under no obligation to pay over the proceeds of this unintended mistake.
 There is little to no recourse in this instance.

-Beneficiary is Invalid: If a beneficiary listed is deceased, the benefits are payable to the contingent beneficiary.
+The beneficiary is Invalid: If a beneficiary listed is deceased, the benefits are payable to the contingent beneficiary.
 If no contingent beneficiary is listed, the proceeds are paid to the estate of the deceased beneficiary or the estate of the insured (depending on the company).
-If the deceased had a valid will, the proceeds pass according to the will, if the decease has no valid will the proceeds are distrusted by state law.
-Insurance policies may name a corporation as beneficiary.
+If the deceased had a valid will, the proceeds pass according to the will, if the deceased has no valid will the proceeds are distrusted by state law.
+Insurance policies may name a corporation as a beneficiary.
 If the corporation is no longer in existence when the policy is paid out, the proceeds may be up for grabs.

 Beneficiary Was Changed: Occasionally the owner of a policy will change the beneficiary of their policy due to a feud or some legal reason and forget to change the beneficiary back after the issue is resolved.